Zar Amir Ebrahimi

-Amir Ebrahimi is also a producer and host for the BBC and oversees a cultural program for the Persian branch of BBC World.

 In 2022, she appeared on BBC's 100 Women list as one of the world's inspiring and influential women of the year.

 Early life

-Zahra Amir Ebrahimi was born on July 9, 1981 in Tehran, Iran.
+Zahra Amir Ebrahimi was born on 9 July 1981, in Tehran, Iran.
 She studied theater in Azad University and started her professional career by making short films.

-She speaks Persian, Pashto, English and French fluently, and knows basic Arabic, German and Italian.
+She speaks Persian, English and French fluently, and knows basic Arabic, German and Italian.

 Career

 1999–2004: Career beginnings

 Amir Ebrahimi started her career by directing her first short film, Khat (2000), when she was only eighteen.
 In the same year, she starred in Reza Keshavarz's play Water, which was performed in the 19th Fajr Theatre Festival.

 In 2001, Amir Ebrahimi made her feature film debut alongside Mohammad Ali Keshavarz in Waiting, directed by Mohammad Nourizad.
 The same year, she acted in Ayat Najafi's play Sleepy Noon at the Niavaran Cultural Center of Téhéran.

 In 2003, Amir Ebrahimi starred in two plays, Rahman Seifi Azad's Gathering in Hell and Reza Hadad's There Is No One Who Can Remember All the Stories.
 Both were performed at the 22nd Fajr Theatre Festival.
 There Is No One Who Can Remember All the Stories was also performed at the Lakoon Theatre Festival in Hamburg.

 In 2004, she appeared in three television projects, Help Me, Like a Stranger and Vow.
 The first two, which are television series, were directed by Ghasem Jafari and the last one, which is a television film, was directed by Mehrdad Khoshbakht.
 All three projects were broadcast in different networks.